 Protect or unprotect diagrams & shapes

-Insert a new blank page into a Visio drawing
+Insert a new blank page into a drawing

-Aspose.Diagram for Java API allows to read native file formats of Microsoft Visio application, thus allowing you to access the data of the diagram like Document Properties, Pages, Masters, Shapes, Images, Connects, Solution XML, Comments, Hyperlinks, StyleSheet, Layers, user-defined cells and so on.
-These objects can be manipulated through the Aspose.Diagram API, and the result can be written to disk in any of the supported formats.
+Java diagram API allows to read native file formats of Microsoft Visio application, thus allowing you to access the diagram data like Document Pages, Properties, Masters, Images, Shapes, Connects, Solution XML, Layers, Hyperlinks, Comments, StyleSheet, user-defined cells and so on.
+These objects can be manipulated through the API, and the result can be written to disk in any of the supported formats.

-Developers can load Visio files and render them to popular image formats including BMP, JPEG, PNG, TIFF, SVG and EMF.
-The API also provides the ability to export Visio files to PDF & XPS formats with highest fidelity.
+Developers can load Visio files and render them to popular images including JPEG, BMP, PNG, TIFF, SVG and EMF.
+The library also provides the ability to export Visio documents to PDF, HTML & XPS formats with the highest fidelity.

 Organize Shapes in a Container

 Normally, developers add shapes in a container to keep things well organized and understandable.
 The containers add a visual boundary around shapes, including a label.
-To add a container and sub shapes to the diagram, developers can use Aspose.Diagram for Java API because it gives an easy and quick approach.
+To add a container and sub shapes to the diagram, developers can use the library because it gives an easy and quick approach.

 Combine Multiple Shapes in a Group

-Using Aspose.Diagram for Java API, developers may group shapes, pictures, or other objects.
+Using API, developers may group shapes, pictures, or other objects.
 Grouping lets them rotate, flip, move, or resize all shapes or objects at the same time as though they were a single shape or object.

-Aspose.Diagram for Java allows the developers to print diagrams using various options, with just a few lines of code.
-You can choose to print with default settings, print to a specific printer or print a range of pages.
+The library allows the developers to print diagrams using various options - with just a few lines of code.
+You can choose to print with default settings or to any of the available printers with customized settings.